nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Sort students in recurring events: `sort-student`

-Sorts the students in recurring events available in the order specified by the TA.
+- Sorts the students in events available in the order specified by the TA.
 The sorting method can either be alphabetical, participation level or urgency level.
 With each sorting method, the TA can also choose top down or bottom up order as well.
 If the TA wishes to sort all students under his supervision (regardless of type), he can specify type to be “all”.
+- The master list in the student tab will only be sorted if the group selected is all.
+- If the group selected is not all (i.e consultation, lab, or tutorial), the list of students in the event card in the event tab will be sorted, and not the master student list.

-The sorted list should be a secondary list and does not replace the existing, non-sorted one.
+- The sorted list should be a secondary list and does not replace the existing, non-sorted one.
 Additional features to replace the existing one may be added in the future if deemed useful.

+Format: `sort-student GROUP METRIC SORTING_ORDER`
-Format: `sort-student [GROUP] [METRIC] [SORTING_ORDER]` For the [group], it can be only lab, tutorial, consultation, or all.
+For the GROUP, it can be only lab, tutorial, consultation, or all.
-For the [metric], it can be only name, address, email, performance or remark.
+For the METRIC, it can be only name, address, email, performance or remark.

 Examples: